 If you receive a distribution from your account prior to age 591⁄2, you may be subject to the federal 10% additional income tax on early distributions (10% additional tax).
+This 10% additional tax is in addition to any federal or state income taxes you are required to pay.
 The 10% early withdrawal penalty may not apply if you work into or beyond the year you reach age 55 or if you are a qualified public safety employee and have attained at least age 50 or 25 years of service, whichever is earlier.
 A qualified public safety employee provides police protection, firefighting or emergency medical services within the jurisdiction of the employing state or political subdivision.
 Also, the 10% additional tax does not apply to death benefits, domestic relations accounts, qualified reservist, qualified birth or adoption, or persons on disability.